 Mingyi Old Street Introduction

-Ming Yi Old Street is located outside the north gate of Jinmen City and has a history of over four hundred years.
-It is known as the oldest street in Jinmen, with low buildings lined up on both sides.
-Originally, there were barriers at the east, west, south, and north exits of the street.
-Ming Yi Old Street used to be a bustling market in Jinmen City, and locals also refer to it as "Vegetable Buying Street."
-As the political and economic center of Jinmen shifted from the early Qing Dynasty to Houbu, the street gradually declined.
-To preserve the memories of Jinmen's first street, three buildings on Ming Yi Old Street have been transformed into a storytelling museum, showcasing the lifestyle of common people in the past, with detailed descriptions of beliefs, agriculture, and daily life.
-Huang Tianyou Memorial Hall: Mr. Huang Tianyou went to Singapore to study medicine when he was young and returned to settle in Jinmen at the age of twenty-nine.
-Initially, he rented a place on Mofan Street to practice medicine but later moved back to the Western-style house in Jinmen City.
-He passed away at the age of forty-one due to enteritis, leaving behind three sons and one daughter along with his second wife, Chen Qing, to take care of the house.
-The Western-style house has fallen into disrepair over the years, with leaks during rain.
-Chen Qing's eldest son built a new-style house next to the Western-style house to live in, while the historical house hopes for government assistance for repairs to avoid collapsing.
+Ming Yi Old Street is located outside the North Gate of Jinmen City and has a history of over four hundred years, making it the oldest street in Jinmen.
+The low-rise street houses are lined up on both sides, and the street originally had barricades at all four exits: east, west, south, and north.
+Ming Yi Old Street was once a bustling marketplace in Jinmen City, and the locals also refer to this place as "Vegetable Buying Street."
+As Jinmen shifted from being a political and economic center in the Qing Dynasty to Hupo, the street gradually fell into decline.
+To preserve the memories of Jinmen's first street, three buildings on Ming Yi Old Street have been transformed into a story museum, showcasing the lifestyles of common people in the past, with detailed descriptions of beliefs, agriculture, and daily living.
+Huang Tianyou Memorial Hall: Mr. Huang Tianyou went to Singapore to study medicine at a young age and returned to Jinmen to settle at the age of twenty-nine.
+He originally rented a place on Model Street to practice, later moving back to a Western-style house in Jinmen City to continue his medical practice.
+He passed away at the age of forty-one due to intestinal inflammation, leaving behind three sons, a daughter, and his second wife, Chen Qingshou, to take care of this Western-style house.
+The house has aged and is in disrepair, leaking when it rains.
+The eldest son of Chen Qing built a new modern residence next to the Western-style house, while hoping that the government could provide funds for repairs to prevent it from collapsing.